Vulnalign/From-Mining-to-Meaning/README.md

 # VulnAlign Artifact (Anonymous Submission)

-This repository contains the code, sample data, and configuration files used to support the anonymous submission titled **VulnAlign**.
+This repository contains the code, sample data, and configuration files used to support the submission titled **From Mining to Meaning**.
 The artifact demonstrates the dataset construction pipeline for:

 - Linking CVEs to vulnerable and patched code